 An icon should maintain its legibility across multiple resolutions.
 Source: One Minute Closer

 Secondly, your icon is confined to a 57×57 pixel space, so ensure it clearly communicates what your app does.
 App Analytics firm App Annie provided the following tips to designing a simple, unique icon:

 The icon’s colours should pop while still representing the colour scheme within the app.

 The icon must represent the core values of your app.
-This may be the app’s primary feature (E.g. Gmail’s use of a letter) or imagery within the app (E.g. Clash of Clans featuring a main character).
+This may be the app’s primary feature (E.g. Gmail’s use of a letter) or imagery within the app (E.g. Clash of Clans featuring the main character).

 Using these tips will help you highlight the unique selling point of your app, converting browsers into engaged users.

 Step 5 – Feature high-converting screenshots

 The sequence of screenshots on the app store page shows what your app can do.
 Optimised screenshots convey your app’s key selling points and unique value proposition.